Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Enumeration

 After the first $open$ call for a view tree $T$, we can enumerate the distinct tuples from $T$ with their multiplicity by calling $T.next()$, see Figure~\ref{fig:enumeration-next}.
 The $next$ call propagates recursively down $T$ and observes the same cases as the $open$ call.
 If a view $V$ in $T$ already covers all free variables in $T$, then it suffices to enumerate from $V$.
-If $T$ has as child a heavy indicator, we return the next tuple and its multiplicity from the union of all its groundings using the \textsc{Union} algorithm from Figure~\ref{fig:enumeration-union}.
-Otherwise, we synthesize the returning tuple out of the tuples at the iterators of $T$'s children.
-In the context given by the current tuple at $T$'s view, we return the next tuple and its multiplicity from the Cartesian product of the tuples produced by $T$'s children using the \textsc{Product} algorithm from Figure~\ref{fig:enumeration-product}.
+If $T$ has as child a heavy indicator, we return the next tuple and its multiplicity from the union of all its groundings using the \textsc{Union} algorithm (Section~\ref{sec:union_algorithm}).
+Otherwise, we synthesize the returning tuple out of the tuples at the iterators of $T$'s children. {Given the current context at $T$'s view}, we return the next tuple and its multiplicity from the Cartesian product of the tuples produced by $T$'s children using the \textsc{Product} algorithm (Section~\ref{sec:product_algorithm}).

+{ For a view tree with no heavy indicators, calling $\mathit{open}$ and $\mathit{next}$ on the view tree translates to calling $\mathit{open}$ and $\mathit{next}$ on its views, where each such call on a view takes constant time and the number of such calls is independent of the size of the database.
+Thus, calling $\mathit{open}$ and $\mathit{next}$ on a view tree with no heavy indicators takes constant time.

-The time to produce the next tuple from a view tree is dominated by the \textsc{Union} algorithm, whose delay is given by the sum of the delays of its input view trees.
-View iterators need constant delay, same for trees of such views in the absence of the grounding of heavy indicators.
-Since the total size of the heavy indicators in a view tree is $\bigO{N^{1-\eps}}$, the total time taken by a next call is $\bigO{N^{1-\eps}}$.
+In the presence of heavy indicators, the time to initialize a view tree and produce the next tuple is dominated by the number of shallow view trees created in the grounding step.
+The delay of the \textsc{Union} algorithm is the sum of the delays of the grounded view trees.
+Their number is determined by the size of the heavy indicators in the view tree, which is $\bigO{N^{1-\eps}}$.
+Thus, calling $\mathit{open}$ and $\mathit{next}$ on a view tree with heavy indicators takes $\bigO{N^{1-\eps}}$ time. }

 So far we discussed the case of enumerating from one view tree.
 In case of a set of view trees we again use the \textsc{Union} algorithm.
 In case the query has several connected components, i.e., it is a Cartesian product of hierarchical queries, we use the \textsc{Product} algorithm with an empty context.